Topological sheaves and spaces of distributions in the global case: Conventions on spaces and D -modules

 Notice that the series is well defined in $\pbarOpoli\tensor\ra \pbarOpoli$ and that the monomial $\grf^-_{-m-1,n-i-1}(u) \cdot \grf^+_{m,i}(v)$ involves exactly the basis $\grf^+_{m,i}$ with its dual $\grf^-_{-m-1,n-i-1}$ with respect to the residue form, see Section \ref{sssez:basiduali}.
 Of course we have a similar formula if we exchange the $\grf^+_{m,i}$ with the $\grf^-_{m,i}$ (it corresponds to a different ordering of the roots).

 Similarly for the left expansion we have

 \end{remark}

 We extend the Lemma \ref{lem:extensiondiagonal} to the multivariable case.
-First we introduce a notation that will be important through the rest of the thesis.
+First we introduce a notation that will be important through the rest of the paper.
 If $\pi:A\surjmap B$ is a surjective map we denote by

 the continuous morphism of $\calO_S$ algebras defined by $\otimes_{a\in A}f_a \mapsto \otimes_{b\in B}\prod_{a\in A_b} f_a$.
 We notice that this map extends to a map that we denote by the same symbol